Eberhard of Béthune

-Eberhard of Béthune (also known as Everard of Béthune, Évrard de Béthune, Éverard de Béthune, Ebrardus Bethuniensis or Bithuniensis, Eberhardus Bethuniensis, Eberard, Ebrard, Ebrad; died c.
+Eberhard of Béthune (Note: Also known as Everard of Béthune, Évrard de Béthune, Éverard de Béthune, Ebrardus Bethuniensis or Bithuniensis, Eberhardus Bethuniensis, Eberard, Ebrard, Ebrad.) (died c.
 1212) was a Flemish grammarian of the early thirteenth century, from Arras.
 He was the author of Graecismus, a popular Latin grammatical poem, dated to around 1212.
 The title derives from a short section on the Greek language.

-His Laborintus is "an elaborate and critical treatise on poetry and pedagogics" and is also known as De Miseriis Rectorum Scholarum.

 Eberhard was also actively engaged in opposing the Waldensians and wrote a book entitled Liber Antihaeresis (c.
 1210) against them.
 He is cited in Martyrs Mirror and Foxe's Book of Martyrs in relation to the etymology of the movement's name.